jmfriedt/radar_corner_reflector/README.md

 $\vartheta_o=\pi/4+\varphi-\vartheta''$

-These calculation are implemented in refraction/refraction.m resulting in
+These calculation are implemented in <a href="refraction/refraction.m"> resulting in

 <img src="refraction/refraction.png">